julianpeeters/avrohugger/README.md

 * To test for regressions, please run `sbt:avrohugger> + test`.
-* To test that generated code can be de/serialized as expected, please run `sbt:avrohugger> + publishLocal`, then clone sbt-avrohugger, update its avrohugger dependency to the local version, and please run `sbt:sbt-avrohugger> scripted`
+* To test that generated code can be de/serialized as expected, please run `sbt:avrohugger> + publishLocal`, then clone sbt-avrohugger, update its avrohugger dependency to the locally published version, and please run `sbt:sbt-avrohugger> scripted`, or, e.g., `scripted avrohugger/GenericSerializationTests`
-The `scripted` task runs tests in `src/test`, as well as the serialization tests in `avrohugger-core/src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the updated version of `avrohugger` that is to be tested.

 #### Credits
 Depends on [Avro](https://github.com/apache/avro) and [Treehugger](https://github.com/eed3si9n/treehugger). `avrohugger-tools` is based on [avro-tools](http://avro.apache.org/docs/1.7.7/gettingstartedjava.html#Serializing+and+deserializing+with+code+generation).